-Raksha Bandhan is a traditional festival which celebrates the healthy bond of love and care among siblings.
+Raksha Bandhan is a traditional festival which celebrates the healthy bond of love and cares among siblings.
 It is an ancient festival of strengthening the sibling’s relationship in a beautiful style.
-Sister perform Pooja and tie Rakhi on the wrist of their brother.
+Sister performs Pooja and ties Rakhi on the wrist of their brother.
 They also pray for the well being and good health of each other.

-Raksha Bandhan festival is also famous for the sweets and various desserts.
+Raksha Bandhan festival is also famous for sweets and various desserts.
 All the Hindus prepare some delicious food items to celebrate this memorable day at home.
-Raksha bandhan celebration is considered incomplete without having some mouthwatering desserts.
+Raksha Bandhan celebration is considered incomplete without having some mouthwatering desserts.
 The sweets are best to spread the joy and happiness to the siblings.
-Sisters also cook their favorite recipes to impress brothers on the Rakhi.
+Sisters also cook their favourite recipes to impress brothers on the Rakhi.

-Semiya Kesari is a delicious kesari recipe made with vermicelli and the best part is, it is very quick to make and needs very little ghee unlike other kesari recipes that are oily in nature.
+This Semiya Kesari is a delicious Kesari recipe is made with vermicelli and the best part is, it is very quick to make and needs very little ghee, unlike other Kesari recipes that are oily in nature.
 This semiya kesari is perfect to serve for guests and family members.
-You can keep it in fridge for 3 days and serve hot as well as cold.
+You can keep it in the fridge for 3 days and serve hot as well as cold.

-These kaju katli are the way they are actually meant to be – thin, smooth, melt in the mouth made with cashew nuts, quick and easy to make and last long.
+This Kaju katli is the way they are actually meant to be – thin, smooth, melt in the mouth made with cashew nuts, quick and easy to make and last long.
 Blend cashews and milk in a blender until it becomes a fine paste.
-Mix paste and sugar and cook over low heat stirring till the mixture leaves the sides of the pan, and becomes a dough like paste.
+Mix paste and sugar and cook over low heat stirring till the mixture leaves the sides of the pan, and becomes a dough-like paste.

 Ghevar comes under the special category of dessert that can only be found during the festival Rakhsha Bandhan.
 You can easily make it at home and surprise your family members.
-It requires a special pan with good density, should be approximately 12 inch deep and 7-8 inch broad.
+It requires a special pan with good density, should be approximately 12 inches deep and a 7-8 inch broad.

 White Sponge Rasgulla is one of the famous Indian desserts made by curdling milk then separating the chenna.
 The drained chenna is kneaded and then rolled to balls.
 These are cooked in sugar syrup till they turn light and sponge.

 The all-time favourite Bengali delight soft, spongy chenna cakes floating in sweet milky syrup.
-These spongy chenna are cooked in sugar syrup first to make them fluffy.
+This spongy chenna is cooked in sugar syrup first to make them fluffy.
 No matter which way you are going to prepare, the taste of this Bengali dessert is so much pleasurable.
 Rasmalai is a melt in the mouth sweet with juice and cream in every bite.